zanuka/nav-commander/navpi/zram-swap.md

-# Enable ZRAM on your NavPi
+# Enable ZRAM on a NavPi StakeBox
 The steps in this guide come from [novaspirit](https://github.com/novaspirit)'s repo [rpi_zram](https://github.com/novaspirit/rpi_zram) and further information about ZRAM can be found [here](https://en.wikipedia.org/wiki/Zram).

 Novaspirit's script will dynamically enable ZRAM on your current NavPi.
 It automatically detects the number of CPU cores to allocate to ZRAM computation, disables existing swap and enables ZRAM swap.